mani2012/PipelineBuild/README.md

 ####  2. Support and Contact

-SplitQsub is developed by Solaiappan Manimaran.
+PipelineBuild is developed by Solaiappan Manimaran.

 Department of Biostatistics
 School of Public Health